Pulover/PuloversMacroCreator/Documentation/About.md

 * Fixed some fields of *Send Email*, *Download Files* and *Zip/Unzip Files* not working with variables.
 * Fixed Macro Lists being cleared after reodering function tabs by drag-and-drop or from the *Edit Macros* window.
 * Fixed hotkeys not always activated when project has function tabs.
+* Fixed some rows eventually not executed due to thread issue.
 * Fixed collapsed groups expanded after editing the Macro list.
 * Fixed error message when submitting translation revisions.
+* Boolean assignment is only supported with *Expression* option now.
 * Reverted *SciLexer.dll* to previous version due to crashes.

 ## Version 5.0.1